 TIPS FOR MAKING REFLECTION QUESTIONS WORK

-In order to get the type of feedback we need to improve teaching moving forward, we need to think carefully about how we are posing these questions.
+In order to get the type of feedback we need to improve our craft moving forward, we need to think carefully about how we are posing these questions.
 Instead of Did you enjoy learning in this class?, we need to create questions that reduce the likelihood that students will use the question as an outlet to vent.
 When creating questions, I’m always trying to anticipate possible responses and set students up for providing the most helpful feedback.

 WHAT ABOUT MORE SPECIFIC QUESTIONS?

 At the end of a semester or school year, I’ve always asked my students specific reflection questions about ELA concepts – reading, writing, and so on.
 Their answers always motivate me.
 I look forward to reading them – both the good and the bad.
 We can still ask students to talk about how they grew as readers and writers…about what books they enjoyed most or what writing skills they feel more confident with now.
+But, we also need to prioritize asking them about learning overall.